codeocean/AIBS_training/Platform-overview.md

 ## A new way to do computational research

-Code Ocean provides a new way to do computational research that relies on tools you may be familiar with, all integrated into a single platform.
+Code Ocean provides a new way to do computational research that is Reproducible, Collaborative, and The Code Ocean platform relies on tools you may be familiar with, all integrated into a single platform.

 [Introduction to Code Ocean slides]()